-Figure 17 - Fully open the cold water supply valve.
+Fully open the cold water supply valve.

-- Open a hot water faucet and allow the water to run until it flows with a full stream. - 4 Let the water run full stream for three full minutes. - Close the hot water faucet and replace the aerator. - Check inlet and outlet connections and water pipes for leaks.
+- Turn the cold water supply back on. - Open a hot water faucet and allow the water to run until it flows with a full stream. - Let the water run full stream for three full minutes. - Close the hot water faucet and replace the aerator. - Check inlet and outlet connections and water pipes for leaks.
 Dry all pipes so that any drips or leaks will be apparent.